Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply: Numerical Results

 \subsubsection{Scheduling framework}

-The arrival of each charging request initiated a charging episode beginning at the time of request and ending at the charging deadline, during which the deferrable and nondeferrable are co-optimized\footnote{The reward from scheduling nondeferrable outside the episode was not included in the performance comparison.} .
-Each episode consists of 15-minute control intervals.
-The performance is evaluated by simulating a large number of EV charging episodes to obtain the sample average of cumulative rewards.
+The arrival of each charging request initiated a charging episode beginning at the time of request and ending at the charging deadline, during which the deferrable and nondeferrable demands are co-optimized.\footnote{The reward from scheduling nondeferrable outside the episode was not included in the performance comparison.} Each episode consisted of 15-minute control intervals.
+The performance was evaluated by simulating a large number of EV charging episodes to obtain the sample average of cumulative rewards.